simonambridge/RTFAP2/README.md

 * `run_rollupbymerchant.sh` provides a daily roll-up of all the transactions in the last day, by merchant.
 * `run_rollupbycc.sh` populates the hourly/daily/monthly/yearly aggregate tables by credit card, calculating the total_amount, avg_amount and total_count.

-The roll up batch analytics code and submit scripts can be found under the directory 'RollUpReports'
+The roll up batch analytics code and submit scripts can be found under the directory 'RollUpReports' (pre-requisite: run the streaming analytics to populate the Transaction table with transaction data).

 Follow the installation and set up instructions [here:](https://github.com/simonambridge/RTFAP/tree/master/RollUpReports)